What is employee experience management?

 Ensure workload is accurate

-Employees may not always be required to do the work outlined in their job description but ensuring that most of their duties are accurate is important.
+Employees may not always be required to do the work outlined in their job description but ensuring that it accurately lists most of their duties is important.

 Accuracy can also mean ensuring that as an employee’s skills evolve, they are assigned work and remunerated in a way that is suitable for their experience.
 This is where promotional opportunities or salary increases may play a part.
 It may also mean assigning a larger workload to prevent an employee from becoming bored.